-To the extent that less than all of the existing notes are validly tendered and accepted in the exchange offer, cash and cash equivalents would increase, the amounts attributed to the exchange notes would decrease and the amounts attributed to the existing notes would increase.
+To the extent that less than all of the existing notes are validly tendered and accepted in the exchange offer, the amounts attributed to the exchange notes would decrease and the amounts attributed to the existing notes would increase.
 The financial data at March 30, 2002 in the following table is derived from our unaudited financial statements for the quarter ended March 30, 2002.
 This table should be read in conjunction with our consolidated financial statements, related notes and other information included in or attached to this offering circular.